eriese/bedpost/README.md

 # Bedpost
-BedPost is a sex diary that helps users track their risk of sexually transmitted infection.
+BedPost is a sex diary that uses user-inputted data to help users track their risk of sexually transmitted infection.

 ## Roadmap

 ### MVP
+A user should be able to sign up for an account, add their partners, and add their sexual activity.
+A user should be able to connect to a partner's profile for the purpose of sharing language preferences.
+Upon adding a sexual encounter, a user should be able to assess the risk of that encounter and receive advice about next steps for acting upon that risk (e.g. learn more about STIs they risked transmission of, learn when to get tested).

 #### Functionality

 - ~~Account CRUD~~